-4. Optionally, you may select values and click the Delete button to eliminate any values, and use the up and down arrows to rearrange the order of the values.
+- 4. Optionally, you may select values and click the Delete button to eliminate any values, and use the up and down arrows to rearrange the order of the values. - 5.

-- 5. Close the Settings panel to create an unbound parameter. - 6.
 To modify the parameter value, right-click the parameter on the Parameters tab and select Settings to make your edits.